Veriff/veriff-sample-android/README.md

     }
 ```

-## Adding logging
+## Adding error logging

-To turn on logging, you simply add your logging implementation instance(instance of LogAccess class)to the SDK before launching SDK like this:
+To turn on logging, you simply add your logging implementation instance(instance of LogAccess class)to
+the SDK before launching the SDK as shown below:

 ```java
     Veriff.setLoggingImplementation(<Instance of your logging class>);